 What is your role within Star?
 How long have you been with the company?

-I am a design engineer student, currently conducting my master’s thesis this semester with the company.
-I have been at Star Refrigeration since July 2017, where I have undertaken three summer internships and will start a design engineer position after my graduation this summer.
+I am a design engineer and I have been at Star Refrigeration since July 2017, where I have undertaken three summer internships.
+I also conducted my master’s thesis with the company.

 Where did you study and what qualifications did you gain?

-I am a few months away from completing my master’s degree in Chemical Engineering at the University of Strathclyde in Glasgow.
+I completed a master’s degree in Chemical Engineering at the University of Strathclyde in Glasgow with distinction.

 What attracted you to the industry?